Agile project management - the what and the why

 Even in business environments that do not change rapidly it can be difficult to fully articulate requirements without seeing a tangible product first so there is still the risk of delivering something that doesn't quite meet the client's needs.
 That is why agile is becoming increasingly necessary for many different types of projects.

 This is a Project Management Fundamentals blog written and sponsored by Parallel Project Training.
-For more about our project management training courses visit our website or visit my Google+ profile.
+For more about our project management training courses visit my Google+ profile.

 Not sure if agile is right for you?
 Learn more about choosing the right life cycle in APM Learning.